sbarex/QLMarkdown/README.md

 ### Dependency

 The app uses an extra library `highlight wrapper`.
-This is a custom c++ shared library that expose the `highlight` functionality, emoji replacement and the guess detection engines.
+This is a custom c++ shared library that expose the `highlight` functionality and the guess detection engines.
 All the code required by this library is included in the Xcode project, and is compiled as a universal library.

 The wrapper has statically linked the following libraries:
 - [`highlight`](http://www.andre-simon.de/doku/highlight/en/highlight.php) for source code highlight.